-This theoretical approach will then be applied to consider how power may be shifting in the 21st Century from the West to the East, or the so-called “Rest”.
-This will involve a regional analysis, examining how and why some states are rising in global prominence, e.g. China, Brazil, India, and South Africa, and why the West may (or may not) be in decline (incorporating European and American specialisms).
-This will allow for a consideration of the growing role of underdeveloped and developing countries and the challenges they face in the current distribution of power, particularly within the turbulent international political economy and the global transformations that are occurring.
+This theoretical approach will be applied to consideration of how power may be shifting in the 21st Century from the West to the East, or the so-called “Rest”.
+This will involve a regional analysis, examining how and why some states are rising in global prominence, e.g. China, India, and Russia, and why the West may (or may not) be in decline.

-relationships; Regional Case Studies, e.g. the BRICs, Europe, Africa, and the Middle East.
+- Regional Case Studies, including the USA, China, Russia, India, Europe, Africa, and the Middle East.
+LO1,LO2,LO3

 Teaching consists of a weekly two hour lecture followed by a one hour tutorial.
 Lectures will involve a combination of taught lectures, videos and the use of first hand documents and websites.
 During the module seminars will combine a variety of methods including discussion based on pre-set questions and role plays.
 Blended Learning will be a key component of the module.
-Lecture notes and first hand documents for use in class will be posted on line, as will web links for academic and governmental websites, as well as video links.
-Some recorded material by the module tutor may also be made available on line.
+Lecture notes and first hand documents for use in class will be posted online, as will web links for academic and governmental websites, as well as video links.
+Lecture recordings by the module tutor will also be made available on line.

 Materials for use in class will be posted at least one week in advance on line to allow students to prepare and reflect on the subject.
 Questions for class discussion will be available from the beginning of the module via the Module Booklet available on weblearn, which will include a list of resources students can use to answer the questions and study the subject in greater depth.